 Does ICHRA need to be offered to all employees who have retired?

 ICHRA is required to be offered on the same terms to employees of a given class.
 So if an employer wanted to extend ICHRA coverage to retirees that had worked full time but exclude part time employees that is acceptable as long as it aligns with the settings of current employees (ie part-time employees excluded from ICHRA benefit).
 Employers are not able to handpick which retired employees are eligible to participate in ICHRA, the benefit has to be offered fairly amongst retired employees.

 Avoiding discrimination with ICHRA

 Wondering if offering some, but not all, retirees an ICHRA creates the potential for health status discrimination?
 Good question.

 There are many nondiscriminatory reasons which may influence an employer’s decision whether to offer retiree health coverage.
 For example, it is not uncommon for employers to offer retiree health coverage only to workers that have been with the company at least 5 years prior to retirement.

 By following the guidelines mentioned above (same terms, not a separate class) employers can safely include or transition their retirees to an ICHRA and avoid any possible discrimination scenarios.

 Still need help?

-Take Command Health is committed to bringing you the latest information on this new type of HRA.
-The ICHRA guide is a good resource to learn more and when you are ready, talk with one of our team members who can help you design an ICHRA compliant plan that best suits your needs and the needs of your employees.
+Take Command is committed to bringing you the latest information on this new type of HRA.
+Our ICHRA FAQ page is always a hit, or try out our ICHRA guide, which is a good resource to learn more.
+When you are ready, talk with one of our team members who can help you design an ICHRA compliant plan that best suits your needs and the needs of your employees.